 - the person is detained under any Canadian law.

-A CBSA officer may request a representative of the transporter to sign Form BSF453, Confirmation by Transporter Regarding Passenger(s) Carried (see Appendix I-5).
+A CBSA officer may request a representative of the transporter to sign Form BSF453, Confirmation by Transporter Regarding Passenger(s) Carried (see Part 10 I-20).

 Transporters must immediately notify a CBSA officer if a passenger eludes or attempts to elude examination.

 Transporters must provide facilities for the holding and examination of persons being carried to Canada unless facilities for the examination and holding of persons are available at the port of entry.
 At international airports, transporters normally hold their passengers inside the terminal building, provided their passengers are not in transit.
 Persons arriving on cargo ships, however, must always be held aboard until examinations are completed.

 Transporters are required to provide, equip and maintain facilities at ports of entry for the holding and examination of persons being carried to Canada.
 This requirement applies to commercial transporters and transporters who operate an airport, international bridge or tunnel.

 5. Removal Obligations – Carrying Inadmissible Persons from Canada

 In certain circumstances, commercial transporters must carry from Canada inadmissible foreign nationals that they bring to Canada.
 This requirement applies to foreign nationals who: